easytarget/microPyEZfonts/README.md

 ..the `dev` branch is where the latest stuff happens, (it may be unstable or unusable.. ymmv!)

 # Fonts
+Font files are in the [`mpy-fonts`](mpy_fonts) folder
+* Currently there are 92 font/size combinations available :smile:
-Font files are in the [mpy-fonts](mpy_fonts) folder.
-See the `README` there for a description, a table of all the fonts and heights, and the conversion tool itself.
+* See the `README` there for a description, a table of all the fonts and heights, and the conversion tool itself

-This is a *restricted* set of the `U8G2` fonts, many of the fonts available there are in an older version of `.bdf` font file format that is not supported by the converter tool.
-Others have unclear or burdonsome licence restrictions.
+This is a *limited* subset of the `U8G2` fonts, many of the fonts available there are in an older version of `.bdf` font file format that is not supported by the converter tool.
+Others have unclear or burdonsome licence restrictions :innocent:

 The selection provided here covers the devault U8G2 fonts, a lot of common X11 fonts and the 'spleen' small font set.
-There are some symbol and icon fonts but I wish the selction was better, sorry.
+There are some symbol and icon fonts but I wish the selction was better, sorry :frowning_face:

 # Drivers
-The font writer should work with all displays that have a microPython framebuffer compatible driver
+The font writer should work with all displays that have a MicroPython framebuffer compatible driver

-A selection of 'good' drivers is provided (along with some documentation on using your own driver) in the `drivers` folder.
+A selection of 'good' drivers is provided,along with some documentation on using your own driver, in the [`drivers`](drivers) folder

 # Easy use via `ezFBfont.py`
-*easyFBfont* is a Class that is initiated against a framebuffer device, and a font..
+*easyFBfont* is a python class that is initiated against a framebuffer device, and a font

 ### install:
-Copy the `ezFBfont.py` file into the root of your microPython project, along with the relevant display driver and font files you want to use
+Copy the `ezFBfont.py` file into the root (or path) of your MicroPython project, along with the relevant display driver and font files you want to use

 ### quickstart
+See the [`examples`](examples) folder for some working code that uses all the features described below
 ```python
 from ezFBfont import ezFBfont
 import mPyEZFont_XYZ